Difference Between GDP vs GNP

 + Indirect business taxes – subsidies (taxes & subsidies included in final prices)

-Capital consumption allowance (CCA) measures the depreciation of physical capital from the production of goods and services over a period.
-CCA can be thought of as the amount that has to be reinvested to maintain the productivity of physical capital from one period to the next.
-The statistical discrepancy is an adjustment for the difference between GDP measured under the income approach and the expenditure approach because they use different data.
+Capital consumption allowance (CCA) measures the depreciation of physical capital from producing goods and services over a period.
+The amount required to reinvest to maintain the productivity of physical capital from one period to the next is known as CCA.
+Similarly, the statistical discrepancy is an adjustment made for the difference between GDP measured under the income and expenditure approaches, as they utilize different data sources.

-Gross National Productivity (GNP) is similar to GDP but measures the total value of goods and services produced by the labour and capital of a country’s citizens.
-The difference is due to the non-citizen incomes of foreigners working within a country, the income of citizens who work in other countries, the income of foreign capital invested within a country and the income of capital supplied by its citizens to foreign countries.
-The income to capital owned by foreigners invested within a country is included in the domestic country’s GDP but not in its GNP.
-The income of citizens of a country working abroad in other countries is included in its GNP but not in its GDP.
+Gross National Productivity (GNP) is similar to GDP but measures the total value of goods and services produced by the labor and capital of a country’s citizens.
+The difference is due to the non-citizen incomes of foreigners working within a country, the income of citizens who work in other countries, the income of foreign capital invested within a country, and the income of capital supplied by its citizens to foreign countries.
+The domestic country’s GDP includes the income from capital owned by foreigners invested within it while excluding it from its GNP.
+Similarly, the GNP of a country includes the income of its citizens working abroad in other countries, which is not included in its GDP.

 GNP = GDP